wcj365/healthcare/README.md

 - "the way of life, especially the general customs and beliefs, of a particular group of people at a particular time" - Cambridge Dictionary
 - "the customary beliefs, social forms, and material traits of a racial, religious, or social group. also : the characteristic features of everyday existence (such as diversions or a way of life) shared by people in a place or time" - Merriam Webster
 - "Simply said, culture is how you were raised.
 It developed while you grew up.
 With a computer metaphor, culture is the software of our minds.
 We need shared software in order to communicate.
 So culture is about what we share with those around us.
-In action in social life, culture constitutes the unwritten rules of the social game." - Hofstede
+In action in social life, culture constitutes the unwritten rules of the social game." - Hofstede.

+### 5.2 Edward T. Hall's Iceburg Model of Culture

-### 5.2 Hofstede's 6D Model of National Culture
+### 5.3 Hofstede's 6D Model of National Culture

 1. Power Distance Index (PDI)
 2. Individualism vs Collectivism (IDV)